What do banks do?

 Deutsche Bank is exposed to a wide range of risks every day.
 Credit losses, volatility of market prices, operational failures, infrastructure outages, liquidity shortages, regulatory requirements and legal matters can all have an impact on the bank’s capital and reputation.
 It is the responsibility of the Chief Risk Office to identify, aggregate, manage and mitigate these risks.

-The Chief Risk Office (CRO) does this through rigorous monitoring and measurement processes, framework of principles, close collaboration with the Deutsche Bank’s Business divisions and other infrastructure areas.
+CRO does this through rigorous monitoring and measurement processes, the framework of principles, and close collaboration with the Deutsche Bank’s business divisions and other infrastructure areas.
 Risk management continually evolves and adapts to keep pace with increasingly complex financial products and ever-changing market dynamics.

-To be successful in this environment requires a truly integrated approach of capital and risk management, a model embodied by the Chief Risk Office (CRO) and the bank.
+To be successful in this environment requires a truly integrated approach to capital and risk management, a model embodied by the Chief Risk Office (CRO) and the bank.
 This industry-leading platform is built on consolidated management of capital, funding, and liquidity; comprehensive stress testing; and robust underwriting and monitoring standards.

 Roles in risk management include:

-• Credit: working on the bank’s internal credit approval and monitoring service
+• Credit: Working on the bank’s internal credit approval and monitoring service

-• Market: studying shifts in the market and assessing their impact on the bank’s trading
+• Market: Studying shifts in the market and assessing their impact on the bank’s trading

-• Investment: assessing risks associated with entities the bank buys or invests in
+• Investment: Assessing risks associated with entities the bank buys or invests in

-• Operational: assessing internal risks like system failures and fraud
+• Operational: Assessing internal risks like system failures and fraud

 minus sign